 The state's 2020 allocations for CDBG, HOME, NHTF, HOPWA and ESG total \$36.7 million.
-The table below reflects actual regular program 2020 funding, as well as 2020 CARES Act funding for ESG-CV and HOPWA-CV.
-Should additional CARES Act funding be received, this table will be updated to reflect cumulative CARES Act funding.
-The State will also receive CDBG-CV funding and a second round of CDBG-CV funding has been announced.
-A forthcoming CARES Act amendment for CDBG-CV will show the total CARES Act funding for CDBG-CV.
-It will also include the goals and distribution plan for the total CDBG-CV funding.
+The table below reflects actual regular program 2020 funding, as well as 2020 CARES Act funding for ESG-CV1, ESG-CV2, HOPWA-CV and CDBG-CV.
+Note that CARES Act funding for ESG-CV and CDBG-CV, shown below, reflect cumulative funding from both rounds of ESG-CV funding and all three rounds of CDBG-CV funding.
+Note that this table will continually be updated, if and as needed, to reflect cumulative CARES Act funding for each source.
+The below table also reflects final allocations for regular CDBG and HOME which were announced by HUD in November 2020.
+Neither of these adjustments represented a significant increase, but the table below has been updated.

-Regarding match, CDBG-CV carries the same State matching requirements as regular CDBG funding, but match will be waived for program recipients.
+Regarding match, CDBG-CV State matching requirements were waived by the CARES Act and match will be waived for program recipients.
 ESG-CV matching requirements were waived by the CARES Act.
 HOPWA-CV, like regular HOPWA funding, does not require match.